cn23070/cn23070.github.io/_posts/2025-05-12-M8-Literature Review and Research on Cybersecurity threats in IoT in the Healthcare sector DRAFT.md

 ---
 layout: post
-title: Module 8 Literature Review and Research on Cybersecurity Threats in IoT in the Healthcare Sector
+title: Module 8 Assignment 1 DRAFT: Literature Review and Research on Cybersecurity Threats in IoT in the Healthcare Sector
 subtitle: Overview of IoT technology use in Healthcare and the importance of cybersecurity and protecting patient data.
 categories: Module_8
 tags: [Module 8]